Chetan-Y-Patil/Pothole-Detection-Using-YOLO/README.md

 📁 Dataset
+Using this file code yolov8_instance_segmentation_on_custom_dataset.ipynb train the model.

 Created using Roboflow with manually segmented pothole images.
 Contains multiple road conditions for better model generalization.
 Includes bounding boxes & segmentation masks for precise detection.